 Diversion banks stop erosion, increase infiltration

-Diversion banks constructed above the head of a gully has halted the progress of the gully head.
-Water is now being held in the landscape by the banks, instead of running into the gully system improving water infiltration.
+Diversion banks constructed above the head of a gully on Dartmoor Station, near Collinsville, have halted the progress of the gully head.

 Rehydrating landscapes is about making use of what little water there is, and reinstating the hydrological processes to return landscapes to as close as possible to their original state.
 This means filling the sponge (storing water) under the bit of country that is being reinstated.